 Advice to Employers

 The key to eliminating the risk of employment discrimination claims by employees is to discuss and analyze impending disciplinary action beforehand, especially suspensions and terminations, to determine whether the disciplinary action is warranted, supported by sufficient documentation and is not born of any other circumstance (e.g., retaliation).
-High Swartz and its attorneys believe this part of the process of invaluable.
-High Swartz will be with you, the business owner, in working through disciplinary actions to reduce future risk.
+As a legal firm serving Doylestown and Norristown, we believe this part of the process of invaluable.
+Our employment lawyers will be with you, the business owner, in working through disciplinary actions to reduce future risk.

-In addition, High Swartz will assist you in preparing, revising and advising on human resource policies, employee handbooks, performance improvement plans, etc. Having an employee policy that permits the employer to impose the discipline on the employee is critical in reducing the risk of employment discrimination lawsuits.
+In addition, our attorneys will assist you in preparing, revising and advising on human resource policies, employee handbooks, performance improvement plans, etc. Having an employee policy that permits the employer to impose the discipline on the employee is critical in reducing the risk of employment discrimination lawsuits.

 Representation Before Administrative Agencies

 Should an employee/former employee take the initial step of filing a claim/charge of employment discrimination with an administrative agency, High Swartz will provide you with knowledgeable and vigorous representation before the agency.
 Whether Equal Employment Opportunity Commission (“EEOC”), the Pennsylvania Human Relations Commission (“PHRC”), or another state or federal agency, High Swartz will be there to guide and advise you through the process, which typically includes the preparation of a factual position statement and the production of some information/documents.

 Representation in Court

-High Swartz attorneys are experienced litigators that will advocate for your business if an employment discrimination claim is brought in Federal or state court.
+Our employment lawyers are experienced litigators that will advocate for your business if an employment discrimination claim is brought in Federal or state court.
 Our job is to defend the claim so you can continue to operate your business.
 In addition, throughout the litigation process, we will keep you advised of any risk in the case and the cost-benefit of resolving the matter short of a jury trial.